ausd-io/ausd/doc/developer-notes.md

 Several parts of the repository are software maintained elsewhere.

-Changes to these should preferably be sent upstream but bugfixes may also be submitted to doged so that they can be integrated quickly.
+Changes to these should preferably be sent upstream but bugfixes may also be submitted to ausd so that they can be integrated quickly.
 Cosmetic changes should be purely taken upstream.

 Current third party libraries include: